-You will also earn 2x United miles on United purchases, restaurants, and hotel nights booked directly from the hotel.
+You will also earn 2x United miles on United purchases, restaurants (including eligible delivery services), and hotel nights.
 Compare the Chase Sapphire Preferred vs United Explorer Card if you can’t decide between the United Explorer or a more flexible rewards card like the Chase Sapphire Preferred.

-The United Club℠ Card is the premium co-brand United Airlines credit card.
-It has a $450 annual fee but has these deluxe perks:
+The United Club℠ Infinite Card is the premium co-brand United Airlines credit card.
+It has a $525 annual fee, but also has these deluxe perks: